larkiny/nodekit/docs/src/content/docs/guides/40-register-online.md

 3. Sign the transaction

 The transaction will be submitted to the network.
-If it is accepted successfully, you will see a visual confirmation in Lora like the one displayed below:
+If it is accepted, you will see a visual confirmation in Lora similar to the one displayed below:

 ![](/assets/lora-txn-ok.png)